alphagov/govuk_web_banners/README.md

 (the banner becomes active at the start of the day specified as `start_date`, and stops at the *start* of the day specified as `end_date`).
 Start and end dates must be in the DD/MM/YYYY format parsable as a YAML -> Date.

+### Keeping the config file valid and tidy

+The config file will be checked during CI, so an invalid file can't be released as a gem and we are forced to make sure it's kept tidy.
+These checks include:

+* the banners array must be a valid YAML array
+* all banners have a suggestion_text, suggestion_link_text, survey_url and page_paths
+* the same page_path is not present on two banners that are active at the same time
+* paths must start with a forward-slash (/)

+It will also display warnings (but not fail CI)

+* if there are banners that have expired - you are encouraged to remove obsolete config, but it will not prevent you merging changes.
+* if page_paths point to pages that are not currently live on GOV.UK - this may be intentional (if the banner is for a page that isn't yet published), or it may indicate a typo in the path.

+Note that some of this validation code is in the lib/govuk_web_banners/validators path, which should be tested to ensure the checking is valid, but will not be bundled into the released gem.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).